YouTube testing with 'media literacy tips' as ads before videos

-San Francisco: YouTube is testing a new experiment where it will occasionally play 15-second "media literacy" ads before videos to "prompt critical thinking".
+San Francisco, April 13 (IANS) YouTube is testing a new experiment where it will occasionally play 15-second "media literacy" ads before videos to "prompt critical thinking".

 The video streaming platform will play a short 15-second video offering useful tips on how to know what information to trust online, in place of an advertisement.
 Like many YouTube ads, this promo will be skippable, reports 9To5Google.